marktron/shades-chrome/README.md

 # 🕶 Shades for Chrome

+**🚧 Work in progress 🚧**

-This extension is a work in progress to add a sensible dark mode to any web page.
+This extension adds a sensible dark mode to any web page.
 Can you believe that it’s 2020 and some websites still don’t have built-in dark mode support?

 ## Installation